 We expect that the educational material you use will have been developed independent of any ACCME-defined commercial interest.
 You can ensure this by using:

 - Peer-reviewed materials in professional journals that follow the Uniform Requirements for Manuscripts created by the International Committee on Medical Journal Editors and/or

-Questions?
-Please contact EVMS CME at email@example.com or phone 757-446-6140.
+If you have any questions, please contact EVMS CME by email at email@example.com or by phone at 757.446.6140.